NAME OF SOCIETY: NANAIMO KENNEL CLUB

 Quorum of directors

-5.16 In certain circumstances, where an issue needs to be addressed before the next scheduled Board meeting, discussion and voting may be done by email.
+5.17 In certain circumstances, where an issue needs to be addressed before the next scheduled Board meeting, discussion and voting may be done by email or other electronic means.

 Directors’ attendance at meetings